310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Keito %}
-What’s wrong with doing that… I’m the righteous, strict, arrogant student council vice president.
+What’s wrong with doing that… I’m the righteous, strict, arrogant Student Council Vice President.

 I don’t have anyone to casually talk to about manga.
 Just follow along, please.
 {% endbubble %}